Hi, we’re Sourhouse!

 Sourhouse has been a true labor of love.
 We worked nights and weekends for more than two years to develop our first product, Goldie.
 Along the way, we reached out to the sourdough community through a series of projects, and were touched by their stories, their enthusiasm, and their generosity.
 It’s thanks to the support of this amazing community that our ideas could become a reality.

-Over 1200 sourdough bakers helped crowdfund Goldie into production in the spring of 2022.
-And today, Goldie is warming starters in kitchens all around the world.
+Over 1200 sourdough bakers helped crowdfund Goldie into production in the spring of 2022 and we launched our online store later that year.
+Today, Goldie is warming thousands of starters in kitchens all around the world.

 What we have done so far.

 Sourdough Hope: Sourhouse launched publicly in 2021 with a project to find the most hopeful sourdough baking stories in the USA.
 We were all going through difficult times under pandemic, and bakers shared inspiring stories of how sourdough kept them going, each in their unique ways.

 Sourhouse Community Cookbook: We have since invited bakers to contribute recipes and tips to make a community cookbook like our grandmothers used to make.
 Now available as a free download, over 8000 copies are being enjoyed around the world.